i-on-project/core/docs/api/events.md

+# Date Format
+Date formatting is done according to [RFC3339](https://tools.ietf.org/html/rfc3339) which is an Internet profile of the [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html).

 # `Event`
 An `Event` describes an occurrence within a given time frame, such as an exam, a meeting or an appointment.